FNNDSC/ChRIS_store/docs/source/index.rst

-.. chris ultron backend documentation master file, created by sphinx-quickstart on Thu Jun 16 09:24:54 2016.
+.. chris store documentation master file, created by sphinx-quickstart on Tu Mar 20 09:24:54 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to chris ultron backend's documentation!
+Welcome to ChRIS store's documentation!
 ================================================

 Contents: